 - 1. Turn off the system and close the feed water shutoff valve. - 2.
 Disconnect the membrane feed hoses by loosing the brass fittings between the end of the hoses and the pressure vessel end caps. - 3.
-Remove the retaining "U" pins from the pressure vessels. - 4.
-Push the old membrane out of the vessel in the direction of the feed flow.
-(See flow arrows on the right side of figure #1) - 5.
+Remove the retaining rings from the pressure vessels. - 4.
+Push the old membrane out of the vessel in the direction of the feed flow. - 5.
 Record the serial numbers of the new membranes. - 6.
 Lightly lubricate the brine seals on the new membranes with clean water. - 7.
-Install the new membranes in the direction of flow with the brine seal end going in last. - 8.
-Lightly lubricate the end cap internal and external o-rings with glycerin. - 9.
-Install the end caps and secure them with the "U" pins. - 10.
-Install the membrane feed hoses. - 11.
-Verify that all retaining "U" pins are installed. - 12.
-Follow the start up procedure in section III-D.
+Install the new membranes in the direction of flow with the brine seal end going in last.